bnb-chain/greenfield-challenger/README.md

 5. The Vote Collator retrieves events that failed the verification process to calculate an event hash.
 Every ChallengeId has a unique event hash and it would be used to identify votes that were saved in the local db by the Vote Collector.
 It will then query and collate the votes for a 2/3 consensus before changing the event status to allow the Tx Submitter to process it.

 6. The Tx Submitter polls the db for events that received enough consensus votes and sends a MsgAttest to the blockchain after aggregating the votes and signature.
 The blockchain will validate the votes and if the attestation passes. the storage provider will then be slashed for failing to protect the integrity of the data that they were tasked to store.

+7. The Attest Monitor polls the blockchain for the latest challenges that were successfully attested and updates the db with the attest results.

 ## Deployment